 Coastal seawater monitoring

-The main sources of coastal seawater pollution in Reykjavík are runoff/overflows from pumping stations, incorrect connections of sewage pipes, natural origins - birds and animals, and the discharge of sewage from ships and small boats.
+The main sources of coastal seawater pollution in Reykjavík are runoff/overflows from pumping stations, incorrect connections of wastewater pipes, natural origins - birds and animals, and the discharge of wastewater from ships and small boats.

 Regular monitoring